oschrenk/notes/privoxy+tor.md

     $ export http_proxy=http://127.0.0.1:8118/

 To use it on Firefox open the preferences (`Cmd + ,`) and click through to `Advanced > Network > Settings... > Manual proxy configuration` and enter the above address.
-To use it in Safari you have to hange your network settings as Safari uses the system proxy settings.
+To use it in Safari you have to change your network settings as Safari uses the system proxy settings.

 You can forward to Tor by editing the config file